sinonjs/sinon/CONTRIBUTING.md

 ### Run the tests

-This runs linting as well as unit tests in both PhantomJS and node
+Following command runs unit tests in PhantomJS, Node and WebWorker

     $ npm test

 ##### Testing in development

-Sinon.JS uses [Buster.JS](http://busterjs.org), please read those docs if you're unfamiliar with it.
+Sinon.JS uses [Mocha](https://mochajs.org/), please read those docs if you're unfamiliar with it.

-If you just want to run tests a few times

-    $ npm run ci-test

-If you're doing more than a one line edit, you'll want to have finer control and less restarting of the Buster server and PhantomJS process
+If you're doing more than a one line edit, you'll want to have finer control and less restarting of the Mocha

-    # start a server
-    $ $(npm bin)/buster-server

-    # capture a browser by pointing it to http://localhost:1111/capture
-    # run tests (in both browser and node)
-    $ $(npm bin)/buster-test

-    # run tests only in browser
-    $ $(npm bin)/buster-test --config-group browser

-    # run tests only in node
+To start tests in dev mode run
-    $ $(npm bin)/buster-test --config-group node

-If you install `Buster.JS` as a global, you can remove `$(npm-bin)/` from the lines above.
+    $ npm run test-dev

+Dev mode features:
+ * [watching related files](https://mochajs.org/#w---watch) to restart tests once changes are made
+ * using [Min reporter](https://mochajs.org/#min), which cleans the console each time tests run, so test results are always on top

+Note that in dev mode tests run only in Node.
+Before creating your PR please ensure tests are passing in Phantom and WebWorker as well.
+To check this please use [Run the tests](#run-the-tests) instructions.

 ##### Testing a built version